-Is it unhealthy to focus on the details of the food label?
+For some, it can be unhealthy to focus on food labels.

 Posted Nov 04, 2019

-After decades of telling my weight-loss clients and readers of our diet books to, “… read food labels…” I now am afraid that I may be promoting a somewhat new eating disorder.
-It is called orthorexia and describes an obsession with healthy eating (orthrexia nervosa means correct diet).
+After decades of telling my weight-loss clients and the readers of our books to read food labels, I now fear I may be promoting a different eating disorder: orthorexia, or an obsession with healthy eating.
+(Orthrexia nervosa means "correct diet.")

-The name was proposed by Steven Bratman, a physician in the U.S. who coined this term in a 1977 article in Yoga Journal.
-It is worth learning about this type of eating because we may encounter someone with this problem at our Thanksgiving dinner.
+The term was coined by Steven Bratman, an American physician who used it in a 1977 Yoga Journal article.
+It is worth learning about orthorexia now because we may encounter someone with this problem at our Thanksgiving dinner.
 This would be the guest who wanders into the kitchen to read the label on the discarded can of pumpkin to make sure it is organic or frowns when noticing that the drippings for the turkey are being used to make gravy.
 It could be the guest who avoids putting anything with carbohydrates on his plate or anything made with butter and cream.
-Or it is a relative who insists on lecturing everyone on the benefits or dangers of consuming certain foods and acts as if consumption of the “bad foods” will lead to everyone at the table developing a host of diseases.
+Or it is a relative who insists on lecturing everyone on the benefits or dangers of consuming certain foods and acts as if consumption of “bad" foods will lead to everyone at the table developing a host of diseases.

-As the article by Koven and Abry point out, people with orthorexia may have a form of compulsive behavior.
-The problem, they say, is that such behavior is masked as healthy, and not pathological eating, even though the effect can be complete avoidance of foods whose nutrient contents are essential to good health.
+As an article by Koven and Abry points out, people with orthorexia may have a form of compulsive behavior.
+The problem, they say, is that such behavior is masked as healthy, and not pathological, even though the effect can be the complete avoidance of foods whose nutrient content is essential to good health.

-A response to the orthorexia should not be what I call, “neglectful eating.”
-Paying no attention to portion size, empty calories, sugar, salt, and fat contents of food, as well as avoidance of vegetables, fruit, calcium-rich foods to prevent osteoporosis, high-fiber foods, and even sufficient water intake, may increase susceptibility to a variety of diseases.
-Nor, if the healthy eater should become sick, should the neglectful eater say, ”See what happens when you avoid junk food?”
-Years ago Jim Fixx, the author of The Complete Book of Running died at the age of 52 during his daily run.
-Couch potatoes rationalized their reluctance to exercise by saying, "See what happens when you run?
-You die young!”
-What they did not realize was that he might have died younger without exercise.
+A response to the orthorexia should not be what I call “neglectful eating.”
+Paying no attention to portion size, empty calories, sugar, salt, and fat content may increase susceptibility to a variety of diseases.
+Nor, if the healthy eater should become sick, should the neglectful eater say, ”See what happens when you avoid junk food!”

-It is also important to distinguish between the many who avoid (or choose to eat) specific foods because of underlying medical, religious, and cultural reasons.
-The diabetic who must measure units of carbohydrate, the person with kidney disease who may have to decrease potassium intake, the person without a gall bladder who avoids fried foods, those with food allergies, gastrointestinal problems, excessively high cholesterol or low iron stores, as well as these with osteoporosis, lactose intolerance, or religious prohibition, seem to engage in eating behaviors that seem to be as compulsive as that of the orthorexic.
-But rarely, if ever, do such individuals label foods they eat or reject as healthy or unhealthy.
+It is also important to distinguish between the many who avoid (or choose to eat) specific foods for medical, religious, or cultural reasons.
+The diabetic who must measure units of carbohydrates, the kidney disease patient who may have to decrease potassium intake, the person without a gall bladder who avoids fried foods, those with food allergies, gastrointestinal problems, excessively high cholesterol or low iron stores, as well as those with osteoporosis, lactose intolerance, or religious prohibition, seem to engage in eating behaviors as compulsive as that of the orthorexic.
+But rarely, if ever, do such individuals label foods they eat or reject as "healthy" or "unhealthy."
 They are simply allowable or not, in relation to their medical, religious, or cultural needs.

-Even though some mental health practitioners are supporting efforts to make orthorexia into a valid eating disorder, if this were to occur how would such an eating disorder be treated?
-According to the National Eating Disorder Association ("NEDA"), there is no definitive treatment, and practitioners often use treatments that may work with other types of compulsive behavior.
+Some mental health practitioners support efforts to label orthorexia as a diagnosable eating disorder.
+If this were to occur, how would such a disorder be treated?
+According to the National Eating Disorder Association (NEDA), there is no definitive treatment; practitioners often try treatments that may work with other types of compulsive behavior.